cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 	If it does, then the associated radio can be configured as a mesh point.

-Now, if you're looking for devices to buy and experiment on, my suggestion is to look for dual-band wireless routers to allow a better segmentation of the wireless networks.
+Now, if you're looking for devices to buy and experiment on, my suggestion is to look for high-end dual-band wireless routers to allow a better segmentation of the wireless networks.
 If you can afford spending more for a mesh node, look for tri-band devices.
 Netgear and Linksys have solid options that are compatible with OpenWrt.
 For example, the Linksys WRT1900AC (v1/v2) dual-band wireless router would make for a good mesh node:

 [![Linksys WRT1900AC](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/linksys-wrt1900ac.jpg){:.PostImage .PostImage--large}](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/linksys-wrt1900ac.jpg)